Atlanta campaign: Jonesborough (August 31 – September 1)

 In late August, Sherman determined that if he could cut Hood's railroad supply lines, the Confederates would have to evacuate Atlanta.
 Sherman had successfully cut Hood's supply lines in the past by sending out detachments of cavalry, but the Confederates quickly repaired the damage.
 He therefore decided to move six of his seven infantry corps against the supply lines.
 The army began pulling out of its positions on August 25 to hit the Macon & Western Railroad between Rough and Ready and Jonesborough.
 To counter the move, Hood sent Hardee with two corps to halt and possibly rout the Union troops, not realizing Sherman's army was there in force.
 On August 31, Hardee attacked two Union corps west of Jonesborough but was easily repulsed.
 Fearing an attack on Atlanta, Hood withdrew one corps from Hardee's force that night.
 The next day, a Union corps broke through Hardee's line, and his troops retreated to Lovejoy's Station.
 Sherman had cut Hood's supply line but he had failed to destroy Hardee's command.

+Fall of Atlanta (September 2)

 On the night of September 1, Hood evacuated Atlanta and ordered that the 81 rail cars filled with ammunition and other military supplies be destroyed.
 The resulting fire and explosions were heard for miles.
 Union troops under the command of Gen. Henry W. Slocum occupied Atlanta on September 2.

 On September 4, General Sherman issued Special Field Order #64.
 General Sherman announced to his troops that "The army having accomplished its undertaking in the complete reduction and occupation of Atlanta will occupy the place and the country near it until a new campaign is planned in concert with the other grand armies of the United States."